-In July 1877, the Lutheran Synodical Conference assembled at Fort Wayne, Indiana, was challenged by its president to begin a program of Gospel outreach to Blacks and American Indians in the United States.
+In July 1877, the Lutheran Synodical Conference assembled at Fort Wayne, Ind., was challenged by its president to begin a program of Gospel outreach to Blacks and American Indians in the United States.
 The first Black missionary, J.F.
 Doeshcher, was commissioned the following October.
-He established the first Black Lutheran Congregation in Little Rock, Arkansas: St. Paul’s Colored Lutheran Church.
+He established the first Black Lutheran Congregation: St. Paul's Colored Lutheran Church in Little Rock, Ark.

 Rural Alabama missions reached their height during the 1930s.
 However, the industrial revolution and changes in agricultural technology resulted in the decline of the densely populated rural areas of the South.
 Also, following World War II, Blacks began leaving the South—and the Lutheran Church—in large numbers.

 It was not until the centennial of Black Lutheranism in 1977 that definite change was made.
 The loss of Black membership in The Lutheran Church—Missouri Synod was noticed and a concerted effort was made to restore the Black membership to its past numbers.

 The Commission on Black Ministry was conceived and began work at the 1977 synodical convention in Dallas.
 The commission had a mandate "to plan, develop and administer programs; coordinate resources and mechanisms for expanding and promoting Black Ministry so that the roles of Blacks in fulfillment of the Great Commission would be more visible and vocally impacted within The Lutheran Church—Missouri Synod."